5 Week South America Itinerary

 Contents

-Five weeks is the perfect amount of time in South America, and you should be able to tick off several countries.
+Five weeks is the perfect amount of time in South America, and you should be able to tick off 3-4 countries.

 The variety of routes you can take through South America is endless.
-But for five weeks in South America, I think the best route would be a circular one that starts in Argentina, heads south to Patagonia and then loops back around to see the highlights of Bolivia, Peru, and Ecuador.
+But for five weeks in South America, I think there are several options:

 This five-week itinerary is for travellers without a budget.
 You’ll be visiting Patagonia and the Galapagos Islands which are the two most expensive places in South America but also two of the best.
 Pick this itinerary if you want to see the best of South America.